paulomcnally/node-moi-cli/README.md

     moi wol development

-To learn more about deploy with CLI in applications with NodeJS write me an email to paulomcnally@gmail.com
+To learn more about deploy with CLI in applications with NodeJS drop me an email to paulomcnally@gmail.com